Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

          * **testsuites**:
 Sets grouping value for Allure report on the Suites tab.
 See Help info for details.

+         * **tagsskippingscript**:
+List of tags separated by ";".
+If the script contains such a tag, then the script will not be executed and the Allure report will have the skipped status.

       *  Customize the title slide features

             * **attacheventlogtotheallurereport**: